 These verses also highlight the contrast between those who embrace the fear of the Lord and those who reject it as fools.
 Skepticism and the denial of God's existence can be seen as a form of folly, according to the wisdom presented in Proverbs.
-This perspective suggests that belief in God is the path to wisdom and a safeguard against intellectual arrogance and Although skepticism is a component of moral decay. intellectual inquiry, encouraging individuals to question, doubt, and seek evidence, balancing skepticism and faith is crucial, as it prompts questions and critical thinking while remaining open to the possibility of the divine and acknowledging God's existence as the foundation of wisdom and knowledge.154 Some skeptists acknowledge the role of intellectual exploration but caution against outright rejection without sincere inquiry, as it may lead to folly and a lack of wisdom.
+This perspective suggests that belief in God is the path to wisdom and a safeguard against intellectual arrogance and moral decay.
+Although skepticism is a component of intellectual inquiry, encouraging individuals to question, doubt, and seek evidence, balancing skepticism and faith is crucial, as it prompts questions and critical thinking while remaining open to the possibility of the divine and acknowledging God's existence as the foundation of wisdom and knowledge.64 Some skeptists acknowledge the role of intellectual exploration but caution against outright rejection without sincere inquiry, as it may lead to folly and a lack of wisdom.
 Another line of thinking that included skeptical elements was that of the followers of William of Ockham (1285-1347), who explored the logical consequences of the belief that God is the origin of all knowledge.
-They examined puzzles about whether God could deceive humankind, regardless of the evidence, and about whether he could render all human reasoning open to doubt.155
+They examined puzzles about whether God could deceive humankind, regardless of the evidence, and about whether he could render all human reasoning open to doubt.65 true wisdom, one must first recognise the source of wisdom, a reverent fear of the Lord.
+This involves identifying God's supreme authority and sovereignty over all things and understanding that worldly knowledge is incomplete without spiritual wisdom rooted in faith.
+Cultivating a deep reverence for God involves a sense of awe, respect, and submission to His will, which can be nurtured through prayer, meditation, and worship.